 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse according to their local country requirements.
+Healthcare professionals are asked to report any suspected adverse reactions.

 4.9 Overdose

 In case of an overdose, it is recommended that the patient be monitored for signs and symptoms of adverse reactions.
 There is no specific antidote for overdose with tofacitinib.
 Treatment should be symptomatic and supportive.